 Stripping The Wood Table Top

-This table was in impeccable condition and was only used for family dinners, and I knew the factory finish was going to be tough to remove.
-So I chose to use a chemical stripper to remove the heavy varnish finish.
+This table was in impeccable condition and was only used for family dinners, and I knew the factory finish would be tough to remove.
+So, I used a chemical stripper to remove the heavy varnish finish.

 * Be sure to work in a well-ventilated area ( or outdoors) when using these types of chemical strippers with protective equipment.